 7. The Shopping

-The shopping options in Scottsdale will keep you busy for days and days.
+Among the many things you can do in Scottsdale, shopping options will definitely keep you busy for days and days.
 In Old Town, you can find cute shops that carry locally crafted goods, kitschy trinkets, and native artisan goods.
 The Arts District is home to galleries and showrooms that display a range of artistic styles from luxury to home décor pieces.
 In the Scottsdale Waterfront in the downtown district, you will discover well-loved luxury brand stores, up-and-coming shops, great restaurants, and thriving businesses.

 8. The Community Of Retirees